The Atrocity Exhibition... Exhibit A

 The Atrocity Exhibition...
 Exhibit A is the eighth studio album by American thrash metal band Exodus, released on October 26, 2007.
 It is the second album to feature Rob Dukes on vocals and Lee Altus on guitars, and it also marks the second comeback of longtime original Exodus drummer Tom Hunting.
 Hunting's last appearance was on the 2004 album Tempo of the Damned.

+Backgrounds and recording

+The Atrocity Exhibition...
+Exhibit A seen the return of drummer Tom Hunting who did not record on their previous 2005, album Shovel Headed Kill Machine.
+This was due to Hunting struggling with anxiety and needing time off from the band.
+However after getting in contact with guitarist Gary Holt and playing with him, Holt seen that Hunting was ready to rejoin the band.
+Paul Bostaph who had took over Huntings position on drums then willingly gave the position back to Hunting.

+Holt noted in an interview that the band wanted the album to sound different than their previous effort.
+So they intentionally made the guitar sound super crunchy and abrasive, with the big bottom-end on them.
+He staged "With "Shovel Headed Kill Machine", it was more of a high-gain sound that we were after.
+With this one, we tried out different settings until we knew that we'd found something that was heavy as shit."

 Title

 The album takes its name from an experimental novel of the same name by J. G. Ballard published in 1970.
 The name of the album is the same as a planned album that was to be released by the Los Angeles thrash metal outfit Dark Angel in 1992.
 Guitarist Gary Holt has stated it is named "Exhibit A" because Exodus had planned to release a follow-up Exhibit B album soon afterward, although that album was not released until 2010.
+He stated that the band had too many songs to fit on one album, so they originally bounced around the idea of making it a 2-disc release however after seeing how much it would cost to do a 2-disc set they decided to do it in two parts.